March 27, 2026

 This is how Lean Medical approaches credentialing.
 We handle the credentialing process for you - making sure your application is clean, complete, and submitted correctly so nothing stalls unnecessarily.
 While you are waiting on the payer, we help you set up the rest of your practice: incorporation, operational systems, hiring plans, and patient acquisition strategy.
 By the time you are credentialed, you are not just approved to bill - you have a practice ready to run.

 We are in-network with Cigna and Aetna, and we work with psychologists, LMFTs, LCSWs, LPCCs, psychiatrists, and BCBAs across California.
-If you are thinking about making the move to insurance-based practice, learn more about how it works or get in touch to talk through the process.
+If you are thinking about making the move to insurance-based practice, start your practice with us or get in touch to talk through the process.